Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Experiments

+\item \textbf{Cross-Language Span Prediction in E-Commerce (CLSP$_{\rm{eco}}$) \cite{nagata2020supervised}:} Cross-language span prediction method has been used for neural word alignment\cite{nagata2020supervised}, which can also be applied in e-commercial bilingual terminology extraction.
+To adapt it to e-commerce domain, we fine-tune multilingual BERT with e-commercial monolingual corpora.
+Then we formalize the task as SQuAD-style span prediction problem and solve it with the fine-tuned multilingual BERT as they propose in the paper.

-\item \textbf{Seq2Seq-Term:} We regard the task as a sequence-to-sequence (seq2seq) learning problem by encoding the input of source terminology concatenated with target sentence and decoding the output sequence of target terminology.
-Our Seq2Seq-Term system builds on Transformer, a state-of-the-art seq2seq model, with the shared vocabulary between input and output.
-This is the most related baseline to our approaches, which utilizes the same data resources.
+\item \textbf{Seq2Seq-Term:} We regard the task as a sequence-to-sequence (seq2seq) learning problem by encoding the input of source terminology concatenated with target sentence, and decoding the output sequence of target terminology.
+For positive cases, the model will decode the corresponding target terminology.
+While for negative cases, the model will decode a special token ``None'', which means the translation of the source terminology does not exist in target sentence.
+Our Seq2Seq-Term system builds on Transformer\footnote{https://github.com/pytorch/fairseq/tree/v0.9.0.
+We use $\rm Transformer_{base}$ as our model.}, a state-of-the-art seq2seq model, with the shared vocabulary between input and output.
+This baseline is most related to our approaches, since they utilize the same data resources.

 \end{itemize}